-- 8.6.5-1 Siting and design of new shoreline development anywhere in Dana Point Harbor and the siting and design of new or replacement shoreline protective devices shall take into account anticipated future changes in sea level, based on the best available scientific information and projections or range of projections of future sea level. - 8.6.5-2 Due to the uncertainties about future sea level rise, a range of likely and extreme rises in sea level shall be used in the planning phase to assess project sensitivity to future water levels, identify possible consequences to the development and the surrounding area if the anticipated sea level is exceeded, and determine the minimum acceptable amount of future sea level rise that can be used for design purposes. - 8.6.5-3 OC Dana Point Harbor shall study the potential impacts of sea level rise and flooding of San Juan Creek on the existing or proposed structures along the seawall.
+- 8.6.5-1 Siting and design of new shoreline development anywhere in Dana Point Harbor and the siting and design of new or replacement shoreline protective devices shall take into account anticipated future changes in sea level. - 8.6.5-2 OC Dana Point Harbor shall study the potential impacts of sea level rise and flooding of San Juan Creek on the existing or proposed structures along the seawall.